Jump (Kris Kross song): Chart performance

 Ireland and Switzerland, as well as on the Eurochart Hot 100.
 It peaked at number two in Denmark, Germany, Norway, the Netherlands, Sweden and the United Kingdom.
 Additionally, the single entered the top 10 also in Austria (7), Belgium (3), France (5), Greece (6) and Italy (5).
 In the UK, it peaked in its second week at the UK Singles Chart, on May 31, 1992.
 It was held off the top by KWS' cover song "Please Don't Go".
 Outside Europe, "Jump" went to number-one in Australia, Canada, New Zealand, Zimbabwe and on both the Billboard Hot 100 and the Billboard Hot Rap Songs chart in the United States.
 The song kept Queen's "Bohemian Rhapsody", En Vogue's "My Lovin' (You're Never Gonna Get It)" and the Red Hot Chili Peppers' "Under the Bridge" from the top spot on the Billboard Hot 100, in which all three songs peaked at number two.
-It was the fastest selling single in fifteen years and stayed on top of the Hot 100 for eight weeks.
+It was the fastest-selling single in fifteen years and stayed on top of the Hot 100 for eight weeks.
+In West Asia, "Jump" became a top-10 hit also in Israel, peaking at number nine on June 2, 1992.

 It was awarded with a silver record in France and both a platinum record and a 2× platinum record in the US.
 Kris Kross's debut album Totally Krossed Out, which features "Jump", sold over four million copies.
 At the time of its eight-week run, it was the longest running No. 1 since The Police's "Every Breath You Take" spent eight weeks at No. 1 in the summer of 1983.
 On July 23, 2021 the single was certified Silver by the British Phonographic Industry in the UK.